KaustabhGanguly/Smile-Detector/README.md

 # Smile-Detector

-I tried to comment the code well .
+Code is well commented .

 I used haar cascade to make a smile detector which is an improvement of my earlier project  [HaarFacialRecognition](https://github.com/KaustabhGanguly/HaarFacialRecognition)